1 Legal and regulatory framework

 During the Soviet era, extensive works were conducted in Kazakhstan both to explore and develop a raw base and to construct advanced mining and metallurgical facilities, as well as related infrastructure.
 After gaining independence in 1991, the state has continued to develop its mining industry, which is now the second most important sector of the economy after oil and gas.

-Kazakhstan has taken measures to align with international mining standards – for example, the Code on Subsoil and Subsoil Use is based on the Western Australian model.
+Kazakhstan has taken measures to align with international mining standards – for example, the Subsoil Code is based on the Western Australian model.
 According to the Fraser Institute's Annual Survey of Mining Companies 2017, Kazakhstan was "the most attractive jurisdiction in the [Asia] region based on its investment attractiveness rating", ranking in 24th position overall, compared with its previous position of 73rd.
 (The surveys conducted in 2018 and 2019 did not include Kazakhstan.)

-According to officials, before the enactment of the Code on Subsoil and Subsoil Use, the expenses for the exploration of 1 square kilometre were $7; while the same work would cost $167 in Australia, $87 in the United States and $203 in Canada.
+According to officials, before the enactment of the Subsoil Code, the expenses for the exploration of 1 square kilometre were $7; while the same work would cost $167 in Australia, $87 in the United States and $203 in Canada.

 Only subsoil plots included in the State Subsoil Fund Management Programme are available for applicants.
 The programme is periodically updated and the authorities plan to cover the whole territory of Kazakhstan by the end of 2022.
 For major parts of the territory, state geological surveys are being conducted and on their completion, such land plots will become accessible for exploration.